richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 ```
 lsblk -o NAME,SIZE,FSTYPE,LABEL,UUID,MOUNTPOINT,MODEL
 ```
-Take note of the UUID and put the following line of code into the fstab file as follows
+Take note of the UUID of your USB SSD as its needed later.

+Once correctly formatted to ext4, auto mount the USB SSD to the website folder located at /var/www/html/usb

 Update your Raspberry Pi fstab file so that the SSD automatically mounts when Raspberry Pi boots:
 ```